jolution/todo-nukem-vscode/README.md

 {
   "emojis": {
     "priority": {
-      "low": "🟢"
+      "low": "🔵"
     }
   }
 }
 ```

-This replaces the green square with a green circle (🟢).
+This replaces the green square with a blue circle (🔵).

 After creating the file, press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac), type `reload`, and select **"Developer: Reload Window"** to apply the changes.